 Making Neenah Avenue Greener & Safer

 While we’re all happy with the recent work on Neenah Avenue in our neighborhood, we also had to (sadly) say goodbye to a number of trees.
 By working with Williamson County Commissioner Terry Cook, we were able to not just replace those trees but also get more of them as well as a wider variety.
 “Thank you!” to the Davis Spring residents who help make our neighborhood more beautiful each year.

-Bike riders (and parents of bike riders) will be happy to see that Commissioner Cook also made sure we got wide, safe bike lanes.
+Bike riders (and parents of bike riders) will be happy to see that Commissioner Cook also made sure we got wide, safe sidewalks.
 Children biking to our nearby schools will be much safer because of her work.

 Davis Spring Disc Golf Course

-Members of the Davis Spring community worked with the Austin Parks and Recreation Department (PARD) and Austin District 6 Council Member Jimmy Flannigan to turn a previously unused neighborhood greenbelt area into a new disc golf course.
+Members of the Davis Spring community worked with the Austin Parks and Recreation Department (PARD) and Austin District 6. to turn a previously unused neighborhood greenbelt area into a new disc golf course.
 The 9-hole course was planned by noted designer John Houck and is a par 32.
 Read about what disc golfers in the area think of our new course.